prasha-au/kobraraker/README.md

 This forwards out the KlipperGo unix socket and parts of the file system over SSH to a secondary device.
 This can be done over the existing Wifi connection or maybe even ethernet/usb from the Pi directly.
-The main motivation for this is to avoid overloading the print harder causing MCU timeout issues.
+The main motivation for this is to avoid overloading the printer hardware causing MCU timeout issues.
 Additionally it makes it easier to install various services since it's a common Linux distribution.